 Generally speaking, people don't have the right to resist arrest.
 In many states, this rule applies whether the arrest was lawful or unlawful.
 The rationale behind prohibiting people from resisting arrests (even for illegal arrests) is that resistance can escalate the situation and make it dangerous for the arrestee, officers, and bystanders.
 In most instances, the matter of an illegal arrest can be better and more safely handled in the courtroom than on the streets.

 However, if an officer uses excessive force that could result in great bodily harm or death, a person can defend themself against such harm.
 Here, serious bodily harm or loss of life cannot be repaired in the courtroom.
 And many states equate the person's actions to self-defense rather than resisting.

 While most states recognize a right to defend oneself against excessive force, the arrestee still has some tough hurdles to overcome under the law.

-An officer's use of force is "excessive" if it is likely to result in unjustifiable great bodily harm (serious injury).
+An officer's use of force is "excessive" if it's likely to result in unjustifiable, great bodily harm (serious injury).
 Most states consider whether a "reasonable person" under the circumstances would have believed that the officer's use of force was likely to cause great physical harm, including death.